Cookie preferences

 What we do?

-TOY for inclusion aims to improve the transition experience of vulnerable children, and especially those with a Roma, minority or migrant background, to schools.
-It does so by creating community based Early Childhood Education and Care (ECEC) Play Hubs, where relationships between young children and families from different backgrounds are built.
-They are located in areas that are reachable for all families, and are designed and run by multi-sectoral teams composed by representatives of communities, school and preschool teachers, health services, parents and local authorities (Local Action Team).
+TOY for Inclusion aims to improve the transition experience of vulnerable young children (0-10), and especially those with a Roma, minority, refugee or migrant background, to schools.
+It does so by creating community-based Early Childhood Education and Care (ECEC) Play Hubs, where relationships between young children and families from different backgrounds are built.
+They are located in areas that are reachable for all families, often where no ECEC services exist, and are designed and run by multi-sectoral teams composed of representatives of communities, school and preschool teachers, health services, parents and local authorities (Local Action Team).

 Why we do it?

-High quality Early Childhood Education and Care (ECEC) is an essential foundation for all children’s successful lifelong learning, social integration, and later employability.
+High-quality Early Childhood Education and Care (ECEC) is an essential foundation for all children’s successful lifelong learning, social integration, and later employability.
 Disparities in access to quality education and increasing segregation in schools start at a young age.
-By creating inclusive non formal ECEC services and by supporting practitioners from different sectora to work collaboratively, TOY for Inclusion becomes the gatway to education and care for many disadvantaged children and families in Europe.
+By creating inclusive non-formal ECEC services and by supporting practitioners from different sectors to work collaboratively to ensure positive transitions, TOY for Inclusion becomes the gateway to education and care for many disadvantaged children and families in Europe.

 Results

-So far, 15 Play Hubs have been opened in 7 EU countries.
-Between 2018 and 2019, 6400 children, 3800 adults and 600 practitioners participated in the activities in the Play Hubs.
+So far, 37 Play Hubs and 3 Mobile Play Hubs have been opened in 9 European countries.
+Between 2018 and 2023, more than 40.000 children, 15.000 adults and 2.500 practitioners participated in the activities in the Play Hubs.
 Approximately 30% of the children, adults and practitioners came from vulnerable groups: migrants, refugees, Roma, low income or special needs.

 Results: